sunnydigital/sunnydigital.github.io/content/projects/_index.md

 ---
 title: "Projects"
 description: |
-    This is kind of like the living quarters of my current and past projects
+    This page is kind of like the living quarters of my current and past projects

     Producted and housed, with creativity and love, of course
 ---